 Week 14 appears likely to avoid the major weather concerns that often come in December.
 But the matchups are more important this week than they have been all season as many leagues start their fantasy playoffs.
 Fantasy stars such as Dalvin Cook are too productive to bench against even their best opponents.
 But there are a number of less valuable players who may spark a decision, and I'll try to help you make those with consideration of their venue and opponent tendencies.

 The following tables feature the players with the best and worst matchups of the week.
 Each listed player shows a true-talent (TT) ranking that represents how I would rank him with a perfectly neutral game context.
-Then, that ranking is adjusted by adding the context of the venue (Ven) -- home and road and dome and outside -- the forecasted weather (Wea), and the defensive tendencies of the opponent (Def).
+Then, that ranking is adjusted by adding the context of the venue (Ven) -- home and road and dome and outside -- the forecasted weather (Wea), and opponent tendencies (Opp).
 The line beneath those rankings shows how much those contextual factors move projected PPR fantasy points.
 That total (Tot) number gives you a comprehensive estimate of how many fantasy points the player will score this week more or less than his typical total.

 |Best Week 14 Matchups - Quarterbacks|